SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/Monitoring_app/Monitoring_app_card_pane.md

 ## Zooming and panning

 From DataMiner 10.3.0 [CU12]/10.4.3 onwards<!--RN 38395-->, zooming and panning functionalities are available for visual overview pages.
-These pages feature Visio-based visual overview of views, available for view cards, service cards, and element cards.
+These pages feature Visio-based visual overviews of views and are available for view cards, service cards, and element cards.

 - To zoom in, scroll up.